microsoftgraph/msgraph-sdk-powershell/src/Applications/v1.0/docs/Update-MgApplicationSynchronizationTemplateSchemaDirectory.md

     - `[Name <String>]`: Name of the object.
 Must be unique within a directory definition.
 Not nullable.
     - `[SupportedApis <String[]>]`: The API that the provisioning service queries to retrieve data for synchronization.
   - `[ReadOnly <Boolean?>]`: Whether this object is read-only.
-  - `[Version <String>]`: Read only value that indicates version discovered. null if discovery has not yet occurred.
+  - `[Version <String>]`: Read only value that indicates version discovered. null if discovery hasn't yet occurred.

 `INPUTOBJECT <IApplicationsIdentity>`: Identity Parameter
   - `[AppId <String>]`: Alternate key of application